 Fluency of students at Title I eligible schools before using Reflex

 About 20,000 students at 233 Title I eligible schools used Reflex during the 2016-2017 school year and had recommended or near-recommended usage in an assignment (addition and subtraction or multiplication and division).

 In this graph, we compare average fluency in Reflex (the y-axis) to the percentage of students on free or reduced lunch (the x-axis) over the school year.
 Each dot represents a Title I eligible school with at least 100 students with recommended Reflex usage.
 The size represents the number of kids at the school who used Reflex.

-More students are also starting multiplication and division assignments early enough in the year to get substantial practice by the end of the year.
-Fluency with multiplication and division is especially important since it can help students’ performance on grade 3 end-of-year achievement tests.
+More students are also starting multiplication and division assignments early enough to get substantial practice by the end of the year.
+Fluency with multiplication and division is especially important since it can help students perform on grade 3 end-of-year achievement tests.

 Reflex helps all students succeed